-The Role of a CNA
+The Job of a Certified Nursing Assistant

-- Providing basic services to patients
+- Administering basic care to patients

 - Taking patient’s vital signs

 - Maintaining a record of patient’s health status

 - Moving patients to other areas